marijnh/Eloquent-JavaScript/08_error.md

 }
 ```

-This version of the function tracks it progress, and if, when leaving,
+This version of the function tracks its progress, and if, when
-it notices that it was aborted at a point where it had created an
+leaving, it notices that it was aborted at a point where it had
-inconsistent program state, it repairs the damage it did.
+created an inconsistent program state, it repairs the damage it did.

 Note that, even though the `finally` code is run when an exception
 leaves the `try` block, it does not interfere with the exception.